nehapandit203/Low-Level-Designs/README.md

 # Low-Level-Designs

-Learn Low-Level Design (LLD) and prepare for interviews
+- Low-Level Design (LLD) stands at the core of software development.
+- It provides a crucial bridge between a High-Level Solution and the practicality of its implementation.
+- This will assess your ability to create scalable, flexible, and maintainable software

 ## Fundamental Concepts